adarshdigievo/Breacher/README.md

 - [x] Support for custom patns

 ### Usages
--specify list of domains to scan in a file domainlist.txt.
+- specify list of domains to scan in a file domainlist.txt.
 The output will be saved to output.txt.

 - Check all paths with php extension
 ```